 Develop full content with periodic testing throughout the process.
 Organizations should perform a final quality assurance test for the maps and review those data items unable to be mapped to complete the mapping phase.
-Any modifications from the review process should be retested to assure accuracy.

 Organizations should release the map results to software configuration management where software and content are integrated.
 They should then perform quality assurance testing on the content within the software application (done in a development environment).
 They can then deploy the content to the production environment, or go-live.